 Choir, Choir, Putin's War

 We in the Sanctuary Choir are always on the move.
-That is, we are always jiggling or tapping, or swinging our legs in time to the melody only we, individually, can hear.
+That is, we are always jiggling or tapping, or swinging our legs in time to the internal melodies we each hear.
 Yesterday , during mass I watched a jiggling foot in the front row, while behind him sat two foot- tappers, and then there were my fingers playing on the keyboard etched on my arm.
-There was also an occasional foot stretcher, in time to more hidden music of course.
+There was also an occasional foot stretcher, in time to what must have been a stirring Largo, Elgar’s Pomp and Circumstance perhaps.

 The movements of music, the rhythmic patterns which carry listeners through time , the push and pull of harmonic dissonance and consonance, are encapsulations of life itself.
-They communicate struggle and pain, or tranquility and at times peace.
+They communicate struggle and pain, or tranquility, love and at times peace.
 Battles are fought and conflicts are resolved on the pages of a music score.
 Sometimes life is portrayed in periods of intense musical dissonance accompanied by jarring rhythms, with only occasional moments of serenity.
 I imagine the first hearers of Stravinsky’s Rite of Spring were caught off guard by the portrayal of clashing forces they heard.
-And then there is Elgar, who creates such tender and sweeping beauty that clashes and wars are almost forgotten, and what is wonderful in life is recalled.
+And then there is Elgar, who creates such tender and sweeping beauty that clashes and wars can be moved to a more distant place, and what is wonderful in life is recalled.

 Both Elgar and Stravinsky linger in memory, though I never catch myself humming The Rite of Spring.
 These days though, I’m not humming at all.